Saishjkks/Sleep_Disorder_Detection/README.md

 ## 📖 Project Overview
 The **Sleep Disorder Detection System** is a machine learning-based web application designed to predict the likelihood of sleep disorders based on health and lifestyle parameters.
-The project leverages various classification algorithms (Decision Tree, Logistic Regression, SVM, XGBoost, and Stacking Classifier) and is implemented as a **Django + Flask web application** with a user-friendly frontend.
+The project leverages various classification algorithms (Decision Tree, Logistic Regression, SVM, XGBoost, and Stacking Classifier) and is implemented as a **Django web application** with a user-friendly frontend.

 ---

 ## ✨ Features
 - Predicts the probability of sleep disorders based on user input.
-- Web interface for easy interaction (built using **Django, Flask, HTML, CSS**).
+- Web interface for easy interaction (built using **Django, HTML, CSS**).
 - Multiple ML models tested for accuracy, including:
   - Decision Tree
   - Logistic Regression